thouqeer-07/PDF.BOT--RAG/README.md

 ## 🧠 How It Works

-1. User logs in via.
+1. User Creats account and login.
 2. Doing OAuth For Connecting with Google Drive.
 3. Uploads a **PDF**, stored securely in Google Drive.
 4. Text is extracted → embeddings generated via **Google Generative AI**.